 The problem is interviewing well and selling well are two different things.
-You must answer the bigger and more important question: How well will this person sell after I hire him or her
+You must answer the bigger and more important question: How well will this person sell after I hire him or her?

 Reference Check Limitations

 Reference checks have limitations; unfortunately, there are certain things that you cannot find out in a reference check.
 Companies are often afraid to provide much detail regarding a former employee’s performance.
-They can confirm a couple of questions, such as whether or not a person worked there, the dates of employment, and the compensation plan, but that’s about all they can say.
-Because of that, reference checks really don’t carry much weight anymore.
+They can confirm a couple of questions, such as whether or not a person worked there, the dates of employment, and the compensation plan, but that’s all they can say.
+Because of that, reference checks don’t carry much weight anymore.

-Pre Hire Sales Assessments
+Pre-Hire Sales Assessments

 We also look at motivators.
 What motivates them to get up in the morning?
 What puts that fire in their belly?
 In addition to the above, we evaluate their cognitive ability.
 How do they order their thoughts?
-Do they think strategically or do they think practically?
+Do they think strategically, or do they think practically?
 Are they empathetic to a fault?
 And then we’ll take a look at personality and social style, but that matters the least of it all.

 Thriving vs. Getting By

 You’re looking for someone who can thrive in a position rather than just get by.
 The assessments help us determine whether somebody is getting into a position that allows them to thrive, which goes far beyond just being able to do the job.
 Hiring sales who thrive at the position is vital to business.